adrian154/blog/blogposts/tls.md

 </div>
 <div class="segment" data-hex="003300260024001d00204b65e1788c1999350d0a44f50646a75c392584735d96d6d0b35b61c2f9375931" data-name="Extension: key_share">

-The client sends its public keys to the server in this extension.
-If the server supports the algorithm of the key sent in the handshake, all messages following the ClientHello can be encrypted.
-If the server doesn't support any of the key share algorithms, it may ask the client to resend the ClientHello message via a [Hello Retry Request](https://datatracker.ietf.org/doc/html/rfc8446#section-4.1.4),
+The client sends its public keys to the server using this extension.
+If the server doesn't support any of the key share algorithms, it may ask the client to resend the ClientHello message via a [Hello Retry Request](https://datatracker.ietf.org/doc/html/rfc8446#section-4.1.4).
+This way, an unnecessary round trip can be avoided in most handshakes.

 * `00 33`: extension type (51 for key_share)
 * `00 26`: data length (38 bytes)